-The customs clearance of the parcels will be carried out exclusively in France (for example when a truck from the UK crosses the Franco-British border in Calais) before the final delivery of the goods in each EU country like France, Belgium, Germany, Italy, Spain, Portugal, the Netherlands, Luxembourg, Republic of Ireland, Finland, Sweden, Denmark and so on.
+The customs clearance of all the parcels must be carried out exclusively in France (for example when a truck from the UK crosses the Franco-British border in Calais) before the final delivery of the goods in each EU country such as France, Belgium, Germany, Italy, Spain, Portugal, the Netherlands, Luxembourg, Finland, Sweden, Denmark and so on.
 Since 1 January 2021, the Union law is no longer applicable in the United Kingdom which is no longer part of the the European Single Market.

 Who can use the “Single Point of Clearance” in France ?

-This consolidated customs procedure would be suitable for overseas manufacturers, suppliers of small high-value products, wholesalers of branded products, non-EU online retailers shipping goods to the fulfilment centres of French e-commerce websites (such as Amazon.fr or Cdiscount.com) for subsequent distribution across the European Union, UK businesses exporting to the EU after Brexit (except for shipments to the Republic of Ireland) and any other international business selling goods to EU based customers under DDP sales terms.
+This consolidated customs procedure would be suitable for overseas manufacturers, suppliers of small high-value products, wholesalers of branded products, non-EU online retailers shipping goods to the fulfilment centres of French e-commerce websites (such as Amazon.fr or Cdiscount.com) for subsequent distribution across the European Union, UK businesses exporting goods to B2B customers in the EU (except for shipments to the Republic of Ireland) and any other international business selling goods to EU based customers under DDP sales terms.

 The international commercial term (INCOTERM) known as DDP terms or Delivered Duty Paid is a delivery agreement whereby the foreign seller assumes the entire freight costs, including the responsibility of paying import duty and VAT at the destination port in the EU.
 The DDP terms are very attractive for the buyer and help the supplier to win new sales opportunities.

-Since the implementation of the “Single Point of Clearance” often (but not always) requires the registration of the foreign company for VAT purposes in France, the appointment of a French fiscal representative like Corintax® could be mandatory for some non-EU companies.
-The requirement to appoint a fiscal representative in France is not applicable to UK companies since the end of the Brexit transition period that will end on December 31, 2020).
-We would also like to emphasize the fact that the customs scheme described here is possible only when some key conditions are fulfilled :
+Since the implementation of the “Single Point of Clearance” requires the registration of the foreign company for VAT purposes in France, the appointment of a French fiscal representative like Corintax® will be mandatory for most non-EU companies.
+The requirement to appoint a fiscal representative in France is not applicable to UK companies since the end of the Brexit transition period on 31st December 2020, but it is highly advisable to appoint a tax expert who is familiar with the French VAT legislation.